Jeremy Scott: Early life and education

 Scott was born in 1975 in Kansas City, Missouri.
 He grew up partly on a farm in Lowry City and partly in a suburb outside Kansas City.
+Scott's parents are Jim, an engineer, and Sandy, a teacher.
+He has two older siblings, Barbara, a lawyer, and James.
+Since he began designing, members of his family have attended almost every show.

-Jeremy was interested in fashion from an early age.
+He was interested in fashion from an early age.
 He attended Hickman Mills High School.
 At 14, he began studying French and took night courses in Japanese because he was determined to become a fashion designer.
 In high school, he drew fashion in his notebooks and was bullied because of his dressing style.
 He discovered runway fashion in Details, looking up to Jean Paul Gaultier, Martin Margiela, Thierry Mugler, and Franco Moschino as role models.
 In 1992, Scott moved to New York to study fashion design at Pratt Institute, one of the city's Art and Design colleges, where he wore sci-fi-inspired clothes, "1880s vs 1980s" outfits, and shredded and decaying clothes.
 Scott did an internship in the New York offices of Aeffe, the company that owns Moschino.